ebreton/ghost-in-a-shell/docs/HELPERS.md

 ## [NAME=ghost-local] make cli-version

-Handy command to get Ghost and ghost-cli versions
+Handy command to get Ghost and ghost-cli versions, plus the latest ghost version available on the Docker Hub.
+You will need python (2 or 3) installed to run this command, with the module requests (`pip install requests` or running your commands from a `pipenv shell`)

     $ make cli-version
     docker exec -it ghost-local ghost -v
     Ghost-CLI version: 1.7.3
     Ghost Version (at /var/lib/ghost): 1.23.0
+    Latest version on Docker Hub: 1.23.0

 ## [NAME=ghost-local] make shell